-Line 32 - Check calendar year if your taxable year ended on December 31.
-Otherwise, check fiscal year.
-Enter in columns (a), (b), (c) and (d), the date corresponding to the 15th day of the fourth month, sixth month, ninth month and twelfth month of the taxable year, respectively.
+Fill in completely the oval for calendar year if your taxable year ends on December 31, otherwise, fill in the oval which indicates fiscal year.
+If you filled in the oval for fiscal year, enter in Columns (a), (b), (c) and (d), the date corresponding to the 15^{th} day of the fourth month, sixth month, ninth month and twelfth month of the taxable year, respectively.